Or, How to Love God and How not to Love God

 (John 5:19)

-So, anything that Jesus said he got from God makes it God’s word.
+So, anything Jesus said he got from God is God’s word.
 Again, Jesus says that his word isn’t really his, but the Father’s.
 And he talks about what it means to really love God.

 Jesus answered him, “If a man loves me, he will keep my word.
 My Father will love him, and we will come to him, and make our home with him.
 He who doesn’t love me doesn’t keep my words.
 The word which you hear isn’t mine, but the Father’s who sent me.